Apply for targeted supports

 Once all information is to hand, the provider will submit an application form to Pobal through the Early Years Hive Platform in collaboration with the parent.

-If you need advice on the appropriate supports for a child or any stage of the application process, the Better Start Early Years Specialist Service (EYSS) can help by phone: (01) 511 7222 (8a.m. to 6p.m.
-Monday to Friday) or by email: EYPC@pobal.ie.
-A pre-school provider or parent who has not applied for AIM level 4 can call or email the Early Years Specialist Service and request a call back from an Early Years Specialist in relation to the application process also.
+If a pre-school provider requires support submitting an AIM application, they can raise a request via the Early Years Hive.
+Alternatively, you can contact the Early Years Provider Centre (EYPC) Monday to Friday 9am to 5pm (10am to 5pm on Wednesday) at 01 511 7222.
+A pre-school provider or parent who has not applied for AIM level 4 can raise a request via the Early Years Hive or call the Early Years Provider Centre and request a call back from an Early Years Specialist in relation to the application process also.
 The EYSS can provide advice on the appropriate supports for a child, transitions to primary school and assist with any stage of the targeted supports application process.

 After submission, Pobal will review the application and notify the provider and parent of the outcome.
 Applicants can accept, reject or request more information on the application.
 A rejection can be appealed by the parent or the provider through the Early Years Hive also.
 All application queries can be made to Pobal – (firstname.lastname@example.org / 01 5117222).